 If you have one of the conditions covered by the Blue Book you will still need to demonstrate that you are unable to do the work you did before becoming disabled and that you are unable to do any other work.
 You will also need to show that your disability will last longer than one year, or even lead to death.

 If your condition does not appear in the Blue Book you can still receive benefits if you can show that your condition prevents you from working or being able to take on alternative employment.
 Yow will also need to show the SSA that your condition is equal in severity to the conditions listed in the Blue Book.

 Showing that you are disabled according to SSA standards is just one part of being able to receive SSDI benefits.
 You will also need to show that you have earned enough and have paid enough into the Social Security system.

 The SSA bases your eligibility on your wages in the form of work credits.
 The credits are based on the amount that you earn.
-According to 2022 standards, you would earn accumulate work credit for every $1,510 that you earn up to a total of 4 work credits, based on earnings of at least $6,040. per year.
-You will have to accumulated the required work credits per year for 10 years out of the previous 20 years.
+According to 2022 standards, you would accumulate a work credit for every $1,510 that you earn up to a total of 4 work credits, based on earnings of at least $6,040 per year.
+You will have to have accumulated the required work credits per year for 10 years out of the previous 20 years.
 For workers under 31 years of age, the amount of work credits per year and the number of required years are reduced.

 For people who are unable to work due to a disability but don't have enough work history, Supplemental Security Income (SSI) may be available.
 SSI differs from SSDI in that it is need based and people who apply must have limited assets and income.
 SSDI is not need based so there is no limit on the assets you are allowed to own or on your non-employment income.